Connection Data for the data extraction from the SAP System

 Determining the server type

-If you do not have access to this information, please contact your SAP Admin/Manager.
+If access to this information is restricted, kindly contact your SAP Admin/Manager for assistance.

 Regardless of the server type, specific conditions must be met to ensure the success of the data extraction process.
 Share the following requirements with your SAP Admin/Manager: